Accessibility Advisory Board:

 Should a personal hearing be necessary, the applicant will be notified in writing of the date, time and location of the hearing.
 Otherwise, the petition will be presented to the Board for direct action at a regularly scheduled meeting.

 After the Board meets, it advises the Secretary of its recommendations.
-The Secretary or her representative renders a decision on the petition.
+The Secretary's representative renders a decision on the petition.
 Letters are sent to the petitioner and, when the Department does not have UCC jurisdiction, to the municipality that has opted to administer and enforce the UCC.

 AAB Meeting Dates